robcarver17/pysystemtrade/docs/installation.md

 # Installation

-## Introduction

-This guide shows the quickest and easiest way to install the project in a virtual environment
+This guide shows the quickest and easiest way to install the project in a virtual environment.
+It is assumed that you are using a Unix-like operating system (Linux, MacOS, etc).
+If you are using Windows, you will need to adapt the instructions accordingly.

+# Setting up a development environment

+Pysystemtrade currently requires Python 3.10, so once pyenv is installed, the first step is to get that.
+Get the latest 3.10.x version, at the time of writing it is 3.10.13

-## pyenv
+## Option 1: pyenv + venv

 pyenv allows easy installation of multiple versions of Python on the same machine.
 It allows the version of python used to be defined at the user and project level.
 It is a great tool, easy to use, and does its one job very well.
 It is worth reading the introduction to have an overview of how it works at a high level.
 It's not necessary to understand the technical internals